-Step 2- Meeting/discussion with the person's supervisor (if applicable)

-Step 3- Meeting/discussion with the Principal

-Step 4- Meeting/discussion with the Regional Superintendent of Equitable Instruction or designee
+- Step 2- Meeting/discussion with the person's supervisor (if applicable) - Step 3- Meeting/discussion with the Principal - Step 4- Meeting/discussion with the Regional Executive Director or designee

-Contact information available from the school office.
+Contact information is available from the school office.

-If an informal conference regarding a concern fails to reach an outcome that is satisfactory to the staff member, student, or parent, he/she may initiate the formal process by filing a written complaint.
+If an informal conference regarding a concern fails to reach an outcome that is satisfactory to the staff member, student, or parent, the individual may initiate the formal process by filing a written complaint.
 The form is available at the end of this handbook.
 Even after initiating the formal complaint process, students and parents are encouraged to seek informal resolution of their concerns.
 A student or parent whose concerns are resolved may withdraw a formal complaint at any time.